varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

 ---

-## 🎵 WHY THIS MATTERS: THE SHORTHAND OF MUSIC
+## ðŸŽµ WHY THIS MATTERS: THE SHORTHAND OF MUSIC

 ### The Question Every Musician Asks